 Sometimes getting your candidate across the line isn’t as easy as you might think or hope.
 After all, just because you believe you have identified the perfect candidate, it doesn’t necessarily mean that the candidate feels they have found the perfect employer.

-So many things can go wrong at this point, and as an employer (or a recruiter for that matter!) you need to be aware of these and also be aware of what you can do to prevent the whole process from going pear shaped at such a critical stage.
+So many things can go wrong at this point, and as an employer (or a recruiter for that matter!) you need to be aware of these and also be aware of what you can do to prevent the whole process from falling apart at such a critical stage.

 You’ll never be accused of over-communicating.
 No candidate will turn a job offer down because you were in touch with them too frequently during the process.

-Talk through the role and core responsibilities again, be clear on the salary you would like to offer them and when you’d like them to start.
+Talk through the role and core responsibilities again, and be clear on the salary you would like to offer them and on when you’d like them to start.

-For example if the commencing salary is different to their post-probation salary, make sure you cover that off during the interview.
+For example, if the commencing salary is different from their post-probation salary, make sure you cover that during the interview.
 Or when you first discuss salary with the candidate, you must clarify whether it’s a salary package inclusive of benefits or a base salary plus benefits.

 Any hidden surprises will just end up pushing candidates away.